dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ### Kerberos + LDAP Server + Certificate

 - An [external Kerberos server](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-kerberos-authentication/topics/cm-security-kerberos-enabling-intro.html) and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
 - An external `secured` LDAP-compliant identity/directory server (ldaps) is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
+This is expected to be ready prior to installing the CDP Private Cloud solution and its installation procedure is not covered in this article.
 - [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. Prepare the certificate of your choice.
-- The external IDM is expected to be ready prior to installing the CDP Private Cloud solution and its installation procedure is not covered in this article.

 ### External NFS